MattechLab/monalisa/_sources/7-1_thermodyn_info.rst.txt

 algorithm that solves an inverse problem.
 The MRI reconstruction process is used here as a representent example for any iterative inverse-problem solving process.
 Given the generality of the statments exposed in this discussion, we can consider it as an attempt to formulate a classical (non-quantum) physical theory of information.
+In the discussion section, we will infact make some connection with the principle of Landauer, which makes the bridge petween physics and information theory by providing an equivalence between energy and information.

 Iterative Reconstructions and Phase Space